 - Cat or Cat Valium

-Ketamine Addiction Help at Evoke Wellness MA
+Ketamine Addiction Help at Evoke Wellness at Cohasset

 If you or someone you love is taking Ketamine for the drug effects and not for depression, they likely have an addiction.
 The program we recommend provides advanced counseling and therapy and support for getting free of an addiction to Ketamine.
-Evoke Wellness MA specializes in drug-specific rehab methods and treatment that rely on evidence-based ketamine treatment programs including psychotherapy cognitive-behavioral therapy and one-on-one counseling, group counseling, and holistic therapy methods.
+Evoke Wellness at Cohasset specializes in drug-specific rehab methods and treatment that rely on evidence-based ketamine treatment programs including psychotherapy cognitive-behavioral therapy and one-on-one counseling, group counseling, and holistic therapy methods.
 Our addiction specialists are available around the clock and all calls are free and confidential.
 Let us help you on your path to a happier and healthier lifestyle free from ketamine addiction.